IsnaDev/Challenge-github-notes-master/README.md

 - Positioning elements with Flexbox in CSS;
 - Web development;
 - Module: Mastering the JavaScript programming language;
+- Main internet communication protocols;
+- Introduction to reactjs;
+- Development of applications for internet with reactjs

 ## 🤝👩🏻 Collaborator